svetly-todorov/MemMachine/evaluation/README.md

 ### Step 5: Clean Up Your Data

 When you're finished, you may want to delete the test data.
-This is especially important before running a different benchmark.